chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ✅ **DO** design code for async support upfront for Services/Usecases.
 Adding async support for a service method that has been reused in many places because there is now an await can be quite the refactor.

 ✅ **DO** favor `Enumerable.Empty<T>` over new `new List<T>` and `Array.Empty<T>` over `new T[] {}`.
 The static empty will return a compile-time constant as opposed to making a new empty allocation.
 This can be particularly troublesome when done in loops at scale and will put pressure on the garbage collector.
-This is also intent revealing and makes it clear that the case is an empty list with no intent to add elements after
+This is also intent-revealing and makes it clear that the case is an empty list with no intent to add elements after

 ```csharp
 if (skip) return new List<T>();